GOOVIS HMD: Crystal-Clear Clarity Combined with Ultimate Privacy in a Virtual World

 GOOVIS strives to provide users with a clear, non-dazzling, 3D stereoscopic viewing experience even with naked eyes.
 Featuring the incorporation of binocular diopter and inter-pupillary distance adjustments, GOOVIS HMD allows users to adjust the diopter (supporting +2D hyperopia-8D myopia) individually for the left or right eye with independent controls.
 Users could better gather attention without worrying about the burden of wearing an extra pair of glasses.
 In the way of minoring the disruption elements for users and delivering crystally clarity, GOOVIS HMD protects the sense of reality and privacy in the virtual world.

-(For more details of the devices or to order, please visit GOOVIS Amazon store at: https://amzn.to/3AIOmPi)
+(For more details or to order, please visit GOOVIS Amazon store at: https://amzn.to/3AIOmPi)

 The GOOVIS HMD has strong visual capabilities allowing for immersive viewing, one that many have described as a life-like and completely private cinematic experience.
 All GOOVIS products are equipped with an 800" virtual screen with 42 PPD (over twice than normal VR headsets).
 The impressive ultra-high-definition Sony AMOLED display and ultra-low 1.5% distortion allow for precise resolution right to the end of the image.
 There are no more blurred images or pixelated typography with GOOVIS, only clarity, and comfort.